-The Program provides for a tax exemption only for the City's tax levy, estimated to be \$2,133 in the first full year.
-Pursuant to ORS 307.606(1), in order for a project to be exempt from property taxes from other taxing districts, such as counties or the school district, the governing bodies of the taxing districts, representing 51% or more of the total combined rate of taxation levied on the property under consideration must consent to the exemption.
+districts, representing 51% or more of the total combined rate of taxation levied on the property under consideration must consent to the exemption.
 The City and the Salem-Keizer School District collectively represent about 60% of the combined rate of taxation within the Core Area.
-As set forth in ORS 307.606(1), if the District's Board consents to the tax exemption for a project under the Program, the project will be exempt from all local property taxes for the period authorized, estimated to be \$8,533 in the first full year.
+As set forth in ORS 307.606(1), if the District's Board consents to the tax exemption for a project under the Program, the project will be exempt from all local property taxes for the period authorized, estimated to be \$179,033 in the first full year.
 A resolution approving the Project's participation in the Program by another taxing district, such as the School District, will have no effect on their tax revenue.

 On October 11, 2021, City Council amended SRC 2.830(a) extending the Program to January 1, 2032.
-Each application requesting approval is evaluated on a case by case basis by the City Council.
-Since 1976, nine properties have been approved by Council for this Program:
+Each application requesting approval is evaluated on a case-by-case basis by the City Council.
+Since 1976, 12 properties have been approved by Council for this Program: